axibase/atsd/rule-engine/commands.md

 ## Examples

-### Clean up disk space on a remote system using IBM Tivoli `tacmd` command
+### Clean up disk on a remote system using `tacmd` command

 #### Description

 If disk space is low, the command reads user credentials from the `itm.pwd` file located in the `axibase` user home directory.
-After a successful login to the ITM hub server, [`tacmd executecommand`](https://www.ibm.com/support/knowledgecenter/en/SS3JRN_7.2.0/com.ibm.itm.doc_6.2.2fp2/tacmd.htm)) is launched on the remote server `${upper(entity)}:LZ` where it finds old files in `/tmp` directory (older than 15 days) and deletes them with logging.
+After a successful login to the ITM hub server, [`tacmd executecommand`](https://www.ibm.com/support/knowledgecenter/en/SS3JRN_7.2.0/com.ibm.itm.doc_6.2.2fp2/tacmd.htm) is launched on the remote server where old files in `/tmp` directory (older than 15 days) are deleted with logging.
 Finally, the process logs out from the ITM hub server.

-By using the `${upper(entity)}` placeholder, the script executes the disk cleanup procedure on the system where the disc space rule alert is raised, to `OPEN` status.
+On `OPEN` status, the script executes the disk cleanup procedure on the system where the disk space rule alert is raised, identified with `${upper(entity)}:LZ` placeholder.

-A follow-up action, at the `REPEAT` status, can be further configured to cleanup other directories, to bring disk space usage down.
+A follow-up action, at the `REPEAT` status, can be configured to cleanup other directories, to bring disk space usage further down.

 #### Prerequisites

-* Tivoli Enterprise Services User Interface Extensions installed on the ATSD server.
+Tivoli Enterprise Services User Interface Extensions installed on the ATSD server.
 To install the component, launch the `install.sh` script and select the `KUE` module from the list.

 ```txt
   ... installing "Tivoli Enterprise Services User Interface Extensions  V06.30.06.00 for Linux x86_64 R2.6, R3.0 (64 bit)"; please wait.